Deborah Gans Hi. Welcome, Matthew.

 MC But we do employ locally sometimes . . .

-BS I have a question—in the beginning you were describing when you gather this data and you put it together that it times it creates a new look for a particular site.
-And I’m wondering—I know you don’t necessarily have any expectations—but was there ever a time when you put together this new look from all the data you collected and had it just surprise you?
+BS In the beginning you were describing when you gather this data and put it together that it creates a new look for a particular site.
+And I’m wondering was there ever a time when you put together this new look from all the data you collected and had it just surprise you?